openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 wsk property set --apihost http://$APIHOST --auth $AUTH
 ```

-It is important to note that we configured  an insecure setup because we are accessing to OpenWhisk over the unencrypted http protocol.
+It is important to note that we configured  an insecure setup because we are accessing to OpenWhisk over the unencrypted HTTP protocol.

-In a real world setup you will need additional steps to setup an https endpoint with a certificate.
-There are detailed informations in the [helm chart github repository](https://github.com/apache/openwhisk-deploy-kuhttps://github.com/apache/openwhisk-deploy-ku).
+In a real world setup you will need additional steps to setup an HTTPS endpoint with a certificate.
+There are detailed information in the [helm chart GitHub repository](https://github.com/apache/openwhisk-deploy-kuhttps://github.com/apache/openwhisk-deploy-ku).

-Once you retrieved the informations you can deploy your chess app, and get the URL.
+Once you retrieved the information you can deploy your chess app, and get the URL.

 ```
 wsk action create chess chess.zip --web true --kind go:1.11